-Note: You can give the virtual inputs any name.
+Note: You can give the virtual inputs any meaningful name.

-- 4. Select one of the two options: - o select Single for the Input Configuration and select one of the four physical SDI inputs to monitor; or
+- 4. Select one of the following options:

+- o select Single for the Input Configuration and select one of the four physical SDI inputs to monitor; or

 - o select Quad Link for the Input Configuration and confirm that Quad Link cables are connected to the back of theinstrument:

-- ♦ Ouad Link A is connected to SDI-IN 1.
+- ♦ Quad Link A is connected to SDI-IN 1.

-- ♦ Quad Link B is connected to SDI-IN 2.
+- ♦ Ouad Link B is connected to SDI-IN 2.

-- ♦ Ouad Link C is connected to SDI-IN 3.
+- ♦ Quad Link C is connected to SDI-IN 3.

 - ♦ Quad Link D is connected to SDI-IN 4.